Prague Experience logoPrague tourist information & travel guide logo

 Layout of the City - Prague map

-On one side of the river is the New Town (Nové Město), with Wenceslas Square at its heart; the Old Town (Staré Město), with the Old Town Square at its heart; and the Jewish Quarter (Josefov).
+On one side of the river is the Old Town (Staré Město), with the Old Town Square at its heart; the New Town (Nové Město), with Wenceslas Square at its heart; and the Jewish Quarter (Josefov).

-Across the water is the Lesser Town (Malá Strana); and above this, the Castle District (Hradčany) where Prague Castle is situated.
+On the other side of the river is the Lesser Town (Malá Strana); and on the hill above it, the Castle District (Hradčany), which is home to Prague Castle.

 Charles Bridge and Prague Castle